Home | Flourishing in Life | Psychology of Wellness | Emotions | Emotions Article Archives | A Guilty Mess

 There is great concern if we feel indifferently to slights, mistakes or intentional violations of personal values or expressed agreements.
 A feeling raises a flag, drawing attention to errant action that needs addressing.

 Seneca was right, we first must have a consciousness of our wrongdoing before we can correct it.
 And along with that consciousness will always be an emotional reaction.
 We experience emotion and emotion motivates us to act.
 We adapt by responding to the emotion.
 We can downplay the wrongdoing, dodging blame and projecting the wrongness onto someone else; we can soften the meaningfulness of the action, changing the weight of the violated law or commitment; or we can repair those we hurt, and design a plan to prevent acting with the same carelessness in the future.

 It should be obvious from the safety of this article which path is most advantageous for personal growth.
 In the midst of the chaos of living, the action, the emotional, and our adaptive response easily get lost, pass unnoticed, and we are no wiser than before.

 Guilt can trap us into debilitating shame.
 Morphing from a wrong act into evidence of innate badness.
 Instead of seeing the act as wrong, we see ourselves as wrong.
 The work of repair is ignored as we indulge in self-blame, condemning our selves as failures.
 Those schooled in psychology may recognize the guilt and then feel guilty for feeling guilt.
 This terrible downward pulling funnel can only be addressed with healthy doses of loving kindness.
 If loving kindness is a foreign concept, never experiencing positive regard, we will need the gentle guidance of a professional.

 The feeling experience of living will bring us through many emotions, guilt being one of the strongest—a social emotion.
 How we adapt in response to this powerful emotion can help or hinder our lives.
-Watch carefully, identify guilts presence, and act wisely.
+Watch carefully, identify guilt's presence, and then act wisely.